Skip to main content

 Interactive API v3 documentation

-SOE's interactive API v3 documentation (Swagger UI) is disabled by default.
-Admins can enable it by scrolling to the bottom of the API applications page and clicking On.
-When you enable Swagger UI, SOE creates a service key for it.
-If you later disable Swagger UI, SOE will delete the Swagger UI service key.
+Admins can enable or disable the interactive API v3 documentation (Swagger UI) by scrolling to the bottom of the API applications page and clicking On or Off.
+When on, SOE creates a dedicated service key for Swagger UI.
+If you disable Swagger UI, SOE will delete the Swagger UI service key.

 To access the interactive documentation, click Go to Swagger UI (or navigate to https://[your_site]/api/v3).
 To download a JSON file of all API v3 endpoints and models, click Download.

 The Swagger UI interface functions as a service key with full access to API v3 as the authenticated user.
 When authorized, Swagger UI uses its service key to create an access token.
-You can also use this token for API calls outside of Swagger UI, which may be useful for temporary API application development or testing.
-An access token created through Swagger UI expires after 24 hours.
+This token expires after 24 hours.

 To authorize Swagger UI and create a new access token:

-• Click Authorize.
-An implicit OAuth flow popup will appear.
+2. Click Authorize.
+An OAuth explicit flow (with PKCE) prompt will appear.

 When you use Swagger UI to access API v3, Swagger UI reveals the access token as part of the underlying API call.
 You can find the access token in the "Curl" section of the Swagger UI execution output.
 Look for the following line: